Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Mehndi:

-Mehndi or henna application is a common pre-wedding ritual in many cultures, including Sikh weddings.
-The bride’s hands and feet are adorned with intricate henna designs, symbolizing beauty, auspiciousness, and love.
+Mehndi, or henna application, is a familiar pre-wedding ritual in many cultures, including Indian weddings.
+The bride’s hands and feet are adorned with intricate henna designs, symbolising beauty, auspiciousness, and love.

 Bridal Mehndi Captured By Royal Bindi